NosaObasuyiOfficial/floragreensprouts_shopify_store/README.md

 Account Name: Nosa Clement Obasuyi
 Account Number: 2064417411
 Bank Name: United Bank for Africa(UBA)

+The destination currency will now be Naira not Dollar.

-You can use MoneyGram or World Remit.
-I apologize for the inconvenience.
+You can continue with World Remit.
+It will work this time, just use the new account details.